-Fig.2: No.6 Parkgate Street, Dublin 8: extent of Protected Sturcture status and curtilage outlined in red.
+Fig.2: No.6 Parkgate Street, Dublin 8: extent of Protected Structure status and curtilage outlined in red.

-Appendix 1: Short Photographic Record & Historical Maps
+Appendix 1: Short External Photographic Record & Historical Maps

 Fig.3: Principal/south elevation.
-Note the steeply pitched hipped roof, substantial chimney stack & disproportionate ratio of solid to void indicating an early construction date.
+Note the steeply pitched hipped roof, substantial chimney stack & disproportionate ratio of solid to void to the elevation indicating an early construction date.

-Fig4: Context view of No.6 (right), No.7 (centre) and No.8 (left) Parkage Street taken from the east showing the properties dominated by the Aisling Hotel.
+Fig4: Context view of No.6 (right), No.7 (centre) and No.8 (left) Parkgate Street taken from the east showing the properties now dominated by the Ashling Hotel.

-Fig.5: Context view of No.6 Parkgate Street taken from the west showing part of the National Museum of Ireland, Collins Barracks to the extreme right of image.
+Fig.5: Context view of No.6 Parkgate Street taken from the west showing part of the National Museum of

-Fig.6: Rear aspect of steeply pitched double-hipped roof (arrowed red) and gabled closet return (arrowed green) indicative of an early date.
+Fig.6: Rear/north elevation with steeply pitched roof and gabled closet return (indicative of an early date).